-Stephan works on the development of new methods for fast radiative transfer.
-He is also involved in the development of fast variational retrieval codes.
+Stephan works on the development of new methods for fast radiative transfer and is also involved in the development of fast variational retrieval codes.

 Stephan has been heavily involved in the development of the Havemann-Taylor Fast Radiative Transfer Code (HT-FRTC).
 The HT-FRTC uses Principal Components for the fast (significantly less than a second) simulation of hyperspectral infrared radiances from satellite and airborne sensors.